 Following the development of the training and the scenarios, a major feature of this initiative would be the provision of on-going mentorship by avatars.
-Whether considered mentors or Socratic tutors, these avatars would require a significant amount of research on their responses, video recording of answers/questions, and editing, in order to provide the seamless interface needed for conversational fluidity.
-Previous research has indicated that a response repository on the order of five hundred to fifteen hundred responses is hardly ever stumped by a user.
-Considering the eight by nine by five by two (historical period, command level, skill issues, and ground or sea) matrix there are 720 potential programs.
+Whether considered mentors or Socratic tutors, these avatars would require a significant amount of research on their responses, video recording of answers/questions, and editing, to provide the seamless interface needed for conversational fluidity.
+Previous research has indicated that a response repository of five hundred to fifteen hundred responses is hardly ever stumped by a user.
+Considering the parameters envisioned, historical period, command level, skill issues, and ground or sea, one would have a matrix where there are 720 possible variants, eight by nine by five by two.
 Fortunately, many of the appropriate questions will be the same across most of the matrix.
 Early research and proof of concept efforts would likely find it propitious to restrict work on just a few historical periods and command levels.
 Filling out the rest of the matrix would be relatively pro forma, with the exception of the creative work on the historical period scenarios.
+Picking the most compelling respondents and populating the response database is too lengthy to be covered here, but an analogous effort has submitted a paper at this conference which goes into some detail concerning those factors (Nye, et al., 2017)

 Both Socratic teaching and meaningful mentorship involve more question-asking than direction-giving, so the questions must have a set of cogent follow-on comments prepared for a range of responses.
 This is where the capabilities in natural language processing and deep learning algorithms come into play.
 Not only must the questions and comments come quickly to sustain the illusion of “humanness” of the avatar, the insights offered must be useful.
 Naturally, there must be a series of good “break out” responses if frustration, boredom or antagonism is detected in the user.
 The user would then be guided to an appropriate live “Master Tutor” for further action.